PROTECT, REPAIR, INVEST, TRANSFORM

 - Decarcerate and demilitarize our communities.

-- Justice for immigrants.
+- Justice for migrant communities.

 - Make reparative investments in marginalized communities.